 - What initial steps should be taken if slavery of human trafficking is suspected

 - How to escalate potential slavery or human trafficking issues to the relevant parties within the Company

 - What external help is available, for example through the Modern Slavery Helpline, Gangmasters Licencing Authority and “Stronger Together” initiative.

 - What messages, business incentives or guidance can be given to suppliers and other business partners and contractors to implement anti-slavery policies; and

 - What steps the Company should take if suppliers or contractors do not implement anti-slavery policies in high-risk scenarios, including their removal from the Company’s supply chains.

-This statement has been approved by the Company’s board of directors, who will review and update it annually.
+This statement has been approved by the Company’s board of directors on 30th April 2019, who will review and update it annually.
 You can view the signed statement here.